 The Tuition Aid Grant is awarded to New Jersey residents of at least twelve (12) consecutive months.
 The parent(s) of a dependent student must also be New Jersey Residents for the prescribed period of time.
 In addition, recipients must be or intend to be enrolled as full-time undergraduates and must demonstrate financial need.
 TAG awards are renewable annually and are set by the state the summer prior to the new academic year.
 Students are notified of their award by the HESAA.
 You may receive the award for nine (9) semesters if financial need is demonstrated.
-You must reapply to HESAA for funds each year by submitting a Free Application for Federal Financial Aid (FAFSÂ) by April 15 for renewal students and September 15 for new students.
-In addition to answering additional questions by directly linking off the FAFSA or by visiting www.hesaa.org., you must be working towards your first undergraduate degree.
+You must reapply to HESAA for funds each year by submitting a Free Application for Federal Financial Aid (FAFSA) by April 15th for renewal students and September 15th for new students.
+You can check the status of your Tuition Aid Grant and respond to their request for additional information at https:njfams.hesaa.org., you must be working towards your first undergraduate degree.